-Numbe r Competencies 0.0 Orientation to Doctoral Study 0.01 Describe how doctoral studies are organized at Sarasota University 0.02 Demonstrate the outcomes and competencies required of a doctoral student.
+Numbe r Competencies 0.0 Orientation to Doctoral Study

+0.01 Describe how doctoral studies are organized at Sarasota University 0.02 Demonstrate the outcomes and competencies required of a doctoral student.
 0.03 Demonstrate proficiency in critical thinking.
 0.04 Understand the rights and responsibilities of doctoral students 0.05 Understand and apply all the components of the doctoral program.
 0.06 Articulate current and future career goals including areas of potential scholarship and expertise.
 0.07 Understand and apply technology.
-80.0 Collaborate with all members in the doctoral program 1.0 Montessori Theory and Human Development

-1.01 Understand and apply Montessori theory, philosophy, and pedagogy.
+0.08 Collaborate with all members in the doctoral program 1.0 Montessori Theory and Human Development 1.01 Understand and apply Montessori theory, philosophy, and pedagogy.
 1.02 Understand the integrated role of child development, children's learning and curriculum/program implementation 1.03 Appreciate the significant features involved in the Montessori philosophy in relation to the teacher, the child and the environment.
-1.04 Articulate and demonstrate a philosophy of education that respects and treat children with dignity, equality, and social responsibility, across national, racia economic, and ideological boundaries.
+1.04 Articulate and demonstrate a philosophy of education that respects and treats children with dignity, equality, and social responsibility, across national, racial, economic, and ideological boundaries.
 1.05 Discuss the development of Montessori Theory and identify its major elements 1.06 Define Cosmic Plan, Cosmic Education, and Cosmic Tasks.
 1.07 Discuss the Five Central themes and the Great Lessons.
 1.08 Identify cosmic components and programming from Montessori Children's House (Preschool) through the secondary program.
 1.09 Recognize the power of storytelling and will become aware of his or her own potential for using storytelling.
 1.10 Understand when and where storytelling may be applicable in their classrooms and schools 1.11 Identify and discuss major forms of storytelling used in schools 1.12 Choose, practice and perform stories in his or her own local classroom, school, or community.
 1.13 Record his or her stories, and post the link for instructor and peer observation and review 2.0 The Adult Learner 2.01 Understand and apply andragogy; the theory of adult learning.
-2.02 Respect the inherent dignity of adults and their right to participate in an appropriately structured education, as well as a responsibility to guarantee this right for others.
-2.03 Select techniques and methods best used to develop, deliver, and evaluate courses and training material based on the adult learner's needs and the learning environment.
-2.04 Demonstrate an understanding of the ways in which appropriate technologies can be used to facilitate adult teaching and learning.
-2.05 Understand differing viewpoints and thought processes of the adult learner.
-2.06 Know and practice effective active teaching, learning, communication, evaluation, and assessment strategies for adult learners who adhere to the principles of Montessori education.